 “This is not for patients who have gained all of their weight back or those who are gaining weight not because of a loss in restriction but because of dietary choices like consuming high-calorie drinks,” Dr. Nease said.
 “However, for patients who have put some weight back on and are motivated, the endoscopic gastric suturing procedure can actually take them back to the same level of restriction they felt after their initial surgery.
 In fact, we mentally prepare them to go back to that day – they follow the same steps and return to the same diet they followed after their first surgery.”

-Dr. Nease is the first and only surgeon in West Virginia and the Tri-State to offer endoscopic gastric suturing.
+Dr. Nease was the first surgeon in West Virginia and the Tri-State to offer endoscopic gastric suturing.
 Using an endoscope, which travels through the mouth and down the esophagus into the stomach, Dr. Nease sutures the opening to the stomach – or, in patients who have had gastric sleeve resection surgery, sutures the stomach itself – to tighten the area back to the size it was after the first weight-loss procedure.
 It is a low-risk alternative to other revisional surgeries, requiring no incisions and only taking one to two hours to complete.

 Dr. Nease said although some patients may still require laparoscopic or more invasive revisional procedures, endoscopic gastric suturing is the best and most advanced option for patients who are in the beginning stages of weight regain due to restriction loss.
 It is yet another aspect of his surgical practice that sets the Center for Surgical Weight Control apart.